emilianotisato/nova-google-autocomplete-field/README.md

 AddressMetadata::make('coordinates')->fromValue('{{latitude}}, {{longitude}}'),
 ```

-So the value that would be rendered within the coordinates filed would be something like:
+So the value that would be rendered within the coordinates input would be something like:

 ```
 39.3315476, -94.9363912